jeffdgr8/kotbase/docs/site/legacy-logging-api.md

 * [Console based logging](#console-based-logging)<br><br>
   You can independently configure and control console logs, which provides a convenient method of accessing diagnostic information during debugging scenarios.
-With console logging, you can fine-tune diagnostic output to suit specific debug scenarios, without interfering with any logging required by Couchbase Support for the investigation of issues.
+With console logging, you can fine-tune diagnostic output to suit specific debug scenarios and capture them for Couchbase Support for the investigation of issues.
 * [File based logging](#file-based-logging)<br><br>
   Here logs are written to separate log files, filtered by log level, with each log level supporting individual retention policies.